Kong/docs.konghq.com/app/konnect/dev-portal/customization/custom-domain.md

 * Access to your organization's {{site.konnect_short_name}} Admin UI.
 * A domain with access to configure that domain's CNAME.
 Kong does not offer any custom domains as a service.
-* A signed certificate, which comes with a private key.
+* An X.509 certificate, which comes with a private key.
 * Your organization's FQDN (Full Qualified Domain Name), which is listed in the {{site.konnect_short_name}} Admin UI.
 For example, `https://kong121212.portal.konnect.konghq.com/`.

 ## Direct your CNAME to the Dev Portal assigned URL